Corporate Governance Officer

 b.
 Furnishing company information required for business execution by directors, and maintaining the smooth communications between the directors and each department.

 c.
-Arranging more than four closed-door communication meetings to enable independent directors to communicate face-to-face with the chief internal auditor and CPAs, and to deeply understand the Company’s audit, financial status and audit (review) results.
+Arranging more than four closed-door communication meetings to enable independent directors to communicate face-to-face with the chief internal auditor and CPAs, and to deeply understand the Company’s audit, financial status.

 d.
 Holding two training courses (each three hours) for directors.(2) Handling matters relating to functional committee meetings, board meetings and shareholders’ meetings according to laws: